rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 > Just proividing the provisioner block with script might not work.
 For the
 > provisioner to work, there should be network connectivity between the local
 > machine and the remote machine.

+2. The `local-exec` provisioner is used to run tasks on the local machine.